msuperdock/agda-unused/README.md

 names, identifiers, and the list symbol (`-`) appear in an appropriate order, separated by any number of spaces of any kind.

+We also supply an `agda-roots` executable which extracts a shell-friendly list of root files from an `.agda-roots` file; run `agda-roots -h` for information.

 ## Usage

 ```